 A House Energy and Commerce subcommittee has scheduled a hearing Wednesday on the anthrax incident.
 But CDC Director Thomas Frieden, who is scheduled to testify, is certain to be questioned about numerous other incidents over the past decade in which the CDC has said it mishandled deadly microbes.
 In addition to the recent anthrax lapse, for example, agency researchers this year mistakenly sent a virulent strain of bird-flu virus to a USDA lab in Georgia.

 “Each layer we peel back in this investigation seems to reveal a new instance of carelessness in the CDC’s management of dangerous pathogens,” Rep. Tim Murphy, R-Pa., who heads the oversight subcommittee, said in a statement.

 After the June anthrax incident, the CDC conducted an internal investigation and asked the USDA’s Animal and Plant Health Inspection Service (APHIS) to conduct a parallel probe.
-The USDA’s findings outline a litany of mishaps, according to a background memo prepared by the congressional subcommittee:• There were missing anthrax containers that had to be tracked down by USDA inspectors.
+The USDA’s findings outline a litany of mishaps, according to a background memo prepared by the congressional subcommittee:

 The USDA submitted its report to the CDC last week, a day before the CDC released its accounting of security lapses over the past decade.

 “We are carefully scrutinizing their report,” CDC spokesman Tom Skinner said.
 The CDC has already implemented some of the recommendations, and “we’re moving to address others as quickly as possible.”